moritzWa/moritz-digital/content/blog/reading.md

 **Decide on reading type and depth**: This article [Reading books vs. engaging with them](https://www.cold-takes.com/reading-books-vs-engaging-with-them/) might be helpful to think about your time investments after you decide on your material.
 The classical [book on reading by Mortimer J. Adler](https://www.amazon.com/How-Read-Book-Classic-Intelligent/dp/0671212095) also touches on the four levels of reading (i.e., Elementary Reading, Analytical, and Syntopical).
 For a shorter overview, I recommend the essay [How to Read a Book](https://pne.people.si.umich.edu/PDF/howtoread.pdf) by Paul Edwards, academic historian and CISAC fellow at Stanford.

-**Leveraging Curiosity**: A friend of mine [Adithya Blaji](https://www.adithyabalaji.com/) once told me about his curiosity driving reading strategy rule, which is "read now or disregard".
+**Leveraging Curiosity**: A friend of mine [Adithya Balaji](https://www.adithyabalaji.com/) (he also wrote a [nice article on audio reading](https://www.adithyabalaji.com/productivity/2021/11/20/Apple-Spoken-Content.html)) once told me about his curiosity driving reading strategy rule, which is "read now or disregard".
 My current system is that I separate reading from searching reading material.
 I like to batch process them because they use different cognitive processes (information search vs. consumption).
 I also like Adithya's policy, though, and it seems there is a tradeoff between the use of curiosity and efficiency.
 If you have a different approach or advice on this, I'd be curious to hear it!
 (I plan to dive into the topic of curiosity and write about it here in the future).

 # Best Reading while listening Application
 ### Amazon Wispersync